ShilpThapak/Mail/README.md

-A single-page email client website created using HTML, CSS, Django and Javascript.
+Mail - A CS50 Web Project
 ==========================

 **Demo:** https://youtu.be/zVmdaxzWOoA

+A single-page email client website created using HTML, CSS, Django and Javascript.

 **Features:**